About the Event

 Join us for the Ian Priest Memorial Hutt River Trail Events on 10 January 2026.

 Run or walk an unforgettable journey through historic rail trails, riverbanks, tunnels, and estuaries.
-Whether you’re chasing an ultramarathon challenge or a family 10K, there’s something for everyone.

 Event Options